It’s confusing. Why is anyone working with just Windows and Microsoft products, when these great alternatives are here?

 - A recount of solving a Windows problem in System Configuration

-Luckily there are now great options to Windows OS.
+Luckily there are now great choices other than Windows.
 You can switch over to, say, the Ubuntu operating system.
 I had a few bad moments with it, but never anything where I lost work or had to waste a lot of time debugging.

 Well, friends, that was my story of blissful unawareness for a while, until 11.04, and then 11.11 came out.
 What a mess!
 I used it for a couple of weeks, determined to find anything redeeming with it, but it is an utter disaster.
 They’re trying to make it consistent across different platforms, like smart phones, which isn’t a good plan.
 Someone said it looks like Microsoft has infiltrated a few agents to sabotage Ubuntu.
 And that wouldn’t surprise me at all.